pipelight/doc.pipelight/guide/triggers/definition.md

 ### Enable file watcher (Optional)

-An instance of pipelight runs in the background and listens to filesystem events.
+The watcher is an instance of pipelight running in the background and listening to filesystem events.

 ::: info Low resources consumption